benberkowitz85/GenerateMe/README.md

 #GenerateMe

+Description

+This will allow the user to create a READMe file within Visual Studio Code. it will generate inside the folder.

+Before Use:

+please have node installed on your desktop, to install within visual studio code please enter the following command in the terminal

+NPM install

 User Story

 AS A developer I WANT a README generator SO THAT I can quickly create a professional README for a new project